MFaisalZaki/TBD-pyBehaviourPlanning/docs/BSS.md

 # Behaviour Sorts Suite (BSS)
-This is the official implementation for [Behaviour Planning: A Toolkit for Diverse Planning].
 BSS contains three components:
 - Behaviour Space
 - Behaviour Features Library
 - Behaviour Count

-# Installation
-Installation is easy; just run `python setup.py install --user`

 # Constructing a behaviour space
 It is a discretisation for the solution space based on a set of features the domain modeller selects.
 In this package, we use planning-as-SMT to generate a plan and infer its behaviour.
 To construct a behaviour space, we define which features to include.
 Currently, we are providing three features: